1999 Russian apartment bombings: Moscow, Pechatniki

+The FSB declared the bombing a terrorist attack the following morning, 10 September 1999.
+That day, Vladimir Putin was due to fly to Auckland for the 1999 APEC summit; after a brief consultation with Boris Yeltsin, it was decided that the trip go ahead as planned.
+Yeltsin had originally intended to go himself, but reasoned to Bill Clinton that Putin would almost certainly be president himself by the year 2000, contrary to speculation over Yeltsin's successor.
+Prior to his flight, Putin telephoned Clinton and claimed he had "every reason to believe" that Chechen extremists were not only behind the attacks but had links to the Al-Qaeda group which had perpetrated the bombings of the U.S. embassies in Nairobi and Dar es Salaam the previous year.
+Putin and Clinton would have their first face-to-face meeting in Auckland the following day, and Putin flew back shortly afterward.

-Boris Yeltsin ordered the search of 30,000 residential buildings in Moscow for explosives.
+Yeltsin ordered the search of 30,000 residential buildings in Moscow for explosives.
 He took personal control of the investigation of the blast.
 Putin declared 13 September a day of mourning for the victims of the attacks.

 Moscow, Kashirskoye highway

 On 13 September 1999, at 05:00, a large bomb exploded in a basement of an apartment block on Kashirskoye Highway in southern Moscow, about 6 km from the place of the last attack.
 This was the deadliest blast in the chain of bombings (because the apartment was built with brick), with 119 people killed and 200 injured.
 The eight-story building was flattened, littering the street with debris and throwing some concrete pieces hundreds of meters away.

 Moscow, prevented bombings

-On September 13, 1999, the police found and defused bombs in an apartment block on Borisovskiye Prudy street and Kapotnya in Moscow.
+On 13 September 1999, a local businessman Achemez Gochiyaev called to police and reported about bombs located in apartment blocks on Borisovskiye Prudy and Kapotnya in Moscow.
+The police found and defused two bombs.

-According to Litvinenko, Felshtinsky and Goldfarb, on 13 September 1999, Achemez Gochiyaev called and reported about bombs planted in several locations.
 Gochiyaev claimed that he was framed by his old acquaintance, an FSB officer who asked him to rent basements "as storage facilities" at four locations where bombs were later found.
-After the second explosion on Kashirskoye highway Gochiyaev recognized he was set up, called the police and told them about the basements of two other buildings at Borisovskie Prudy and Kapotnya, where the explosives were actually found and explosions averted.
+After the second explosion on Kashirskoye highway Gochiyaev realized he was set up, called the police and told them about the basements of two other buildings at Borisovskie Prudy and Kapotnya, where the explosives were actually found and explosions averted.
 In 2002 Felshtinsky and Litvinenko obtained a written testimony from Achemez Gochiyaev as well as a video recording and several photographs about it.
-The same statement was received by Prima News agency.
+The statement by Gochiyaev was also received by Prima News agency.

-According to Russian newspaper Kommersant and the public relations centre of the FSB, further bombings in Moscow were prevented with the help of a real estate agent who called the police after the second bombing in Moscow and told about his client, who rented basements in the two buildings which were blown up in Moscow.
-The client was identified as Achemez Gochiyaev.